Noach: In classical rabbinic interpretation

-The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:
+The parashah discussed in these rabbinic sources is from the era of the Mishnah and the Talmud:

 Genesis chapter 6

 Noah's moral character

 Interpreting the words, "Noah was a just man, and perfect in his generations", in Genesis 6:9, Rabbi Joḥanan taught that Noah was considered righteous in his generations but would not have been considered righteous in other generations.
 Resh Lakish, however, maintained that if even in his generations Noah was able to be righteous, then he certainly would have been righteous in other generations.
 Rabbi Ḥaninah compared Rabbi Joḥanan's view of Noah to a barrel of wine lying in a vault of acid.
 In its place, its aroma is fragrant (compared to that of the acid).
 Elsewhere, its aroma would not be considered fragrant.
 Rabbi Oshaia compared Resh Lakish's view of Noah to a vial of spikenard oil lying amidst refuse.
 If it is fragrant where it is, how much more so would it be among spices!

 Similarly, Rabbi Judah and Rabbi Nehemiah differed in interpreting the words "Noah was a just man, and perfect in his generations", in Genesis 6:9.
 Rabbi Judah taught that only "in his generations" was he a righteous man (by comparison).
 Had he lived in the generation of Moses or Samuel, he would not have been called righteous.
 Rabbi Judah said that in the street of the totally blind, the one-eyed man is called clear-sighted, and the infant is called a scholar.
 Rabbi Judah compared it to a man with a wine vault who opened one barrel and found it vinegar, opened another and found it vinegar, and opened a third to find it turning sour.
 When people told him that it was turning, he asked if the vault contained any better.
 Similarly, "in his generations" Noah was a righteous man.
 Rabbi Nehemiah, however, taught that if Noah was righteous even in his generation (despite the corrupt environment), how much more so would he have been, had he lived in the age of Moses.
 Rabbi Nehemiah compared Noah to a tightly closed vial of perfume in a graveyard, which nevertheless gave forth a fragrant aroma.
 How much more fragrant would it have been outside the graveyard.